2018–19 Port Vale F.C. season: EFL League Two

-Vale banished any remaining fears of relegation on 6 April by completing the double over local rivals Crewe Alexandra, with Pope scoring the only goal of the game on 78 minutes.
+Vale banished any remaining fears of relegation on 6 April by completing the double over local rivals Crewe Alexandra, with Pope scoring the game's only goal on 78 minutes.
 They faced an uphill battle at Exeter seven days later after Howkins gave away a penalty in the opening minute, and were second-best all afternoon to the play-off hopefuls as the "Grecians" claimed a 2–0 win.
 Askey then made four changes for the return fixture with Stevenage, but a poor performance saw them slip to a 4–1 defeat, though the scoreline was generous to the "Boro".
 Askey started with Elliot away at promotion-chasing MK Dons, a 1–1 draw in which Brown saved a first-half penalty and Conlon scored a fine opening goal.
-However Askey went on to criticise unnamed squad members for unprofessional behaviour, saying that "...there are things that have gone on in my short stay here that shouldn't go on.
+However, Askey went on to criticise unnamed squad members for unprofessional behaviour, saying that "...there are things that have gone on in my short stay here that shouldn't go on.
 I have had to deal with things I have never dealt with in 30 odd years of being in football".
 Vale's final home game of the season was a 1–0 defeat to Askey's former club Macclesfield, who desperately needed the victory to stay in the league.
+The defeat set a club record for home league defeats in a season (13).
 The final away game of the season was a 1–1 draw at already-promoted Bury.

 With a final position of 20th being the joint-lowest in the club's history (along with 1979–80 and 2017–18), albeit with an improved points tally of 49, Askey released nine of the ten out of contract players: Dior Angus, Harry Benns, Mike Calveley, Danny Elliott, Luke Hannant, Antony Kay, Michael Tonge, Dan Turner and Theo Vassell, with Sam Hornby the only one to be offered a new deal (he rejected the deal and instead joined Bradford City).
 He also transfer listed Connell Rawlinson and Ben Whitfield.
 Askey himself signed a new three-year contract, whilst Leon Legge and David Worrall also signed contract extensions.
-However Ricky Miller left the club after his contract was terminated one year early by mutual consent.
+However, Ricky Miller left the club after his contract was terminated one year early by mutual consent.